-Felixstowe: World's largest container ship returns to UK port
+In pictures: World's largest container ship visits Felixstowe port

 - Published

-A container ship said to be the largest in the world has returned to the Port of Felixstowe.
+A container ship said to be the largest in the world has departed the UK's busiest container port.

-Britain's busiest container port, in Suffolk, said MSC Loreto arrived at 23:42 BST on Thursday.
+MSC Loreto arrived at the Port of Felixstowe, in Suffolk, on Thursday night and left on Sunday night.

 The ship has a capacity of 24,346 TEU (20ft equivalent units), which is believed to make her the world's biggest container vessel.

-It is her second visit to Felixstowe, where she docked for the first time in May.
+It was her second visit to Felixstowe, where she docked for the first time in May.

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp us on 0800 169 1830